BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 }
 ```

-To get more info about it, this is useful to find the version
+To get more information and find the default version ID of the policy
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws iam get-policy --policy-arn arn:aws:iam::427648302155:policy/ExtPolicyTest